checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Declaration-Checking.md

 2. If needed, use the inferred lvalue bounds to add a bounds check to an lvalue expression `e1` (`e1` could be `e` or one of its subexpressions).
 This check performs the following actions:
-  * Checks that the memory access that the `e1` is being used to perform meets the lvalue bounds.
+  * Checks that the memory access that `e1` is being used to perform meets the lvalue bounds.
   * Sets the lvalue bounds of `e1`.
 During code generation, these lvalue bounds will be used to insert a dynamic check.
 At runtime, the dynamic